aitos-io/BoAT-EdgeDocs/docs/en-us/BoAT_Overall_Design_en.md

 Figure 5-1 Process of Creating a Transaction using BoAT

 The steps involved in this process are as follows:
-+ BoAT-Engine SDK Initialization:
++ BoAT-Engine Initialization:
-Please refer to the section [BoAT-Engine SDK Initialization/Deinitialization](#BoAT-Engine-SDK-InitializationDeinitialization) for details on initializing the BoAT-Engine SDK.
+Please refer to the section [Wallet Interface Function Implementation Summary](#Wallet-Interface-Function-Implementation-Summary) for details on initializing the BoAT-Engine.
++ Generate key pair
+Please refer to the section [Keypair Operations](#Keypair-Operations) for details on Keypair Generation
++ Create blockchain network
+Please refer to the section [Network Operations](#Network-Operations) for details on Network Creation
-+ Wallet Creation:
++ Initialize wallet
-Please refer to the section [Wallet Operations](#Wallet-Operations) for details on creating a wallet.
+Please refer to the section [Wallet Operations](#Wallet-Operations) for details on Wallet Initialization
-+ Transaction Initialization:
++ Initialize transaction
-Please refer to the section [Implementation Overview of Ethereum/Polygon Transaction Interface Functions](#Implementation-Overview-of-EthereumPolygon-Transaction-Interface-Functions) for details on transaction initialization.
+Please refer to the section [Summary of Ethereum/Polygon Transaction Interface Function Implementation](#Summary-of-Ethereum-Polygon-Transaction-Interface-Function-Implementation) for details on Transaction Initialization
-+ Setting the Nonce Field
++ Set Nonce field
+Please refer to the section [Summary of Ethereum/Polygon Transaction Interface Function Implementation](#Summary-of-Ethereum-Polygon-Transaction-Interface-Function-Implementation) for details on setting Nonce field
-+ Setting the Data Field
++ Set Data field
-+ Sending the Transaction:
+Please refer to the section [Summary of Ethereum/Polygon Transaction Interface Function Implementation](#Summary-of-Ethereum-Polygon-Transaction-Interface-Function-Implementation) for details on Set Data field
++ Send transaction
-Please refer to the section [Implementation Overview of Ethereum/Polygon Transaction Interface Functions](#Implementation-Overview-of-EthereumPolygon-Transaction-Interface-Functions) for details on sending the transaction.
+Please refer to the section [Summary of Ethereum/Polygon Transaction Interface Function Implementation](#Summary-of-Ethereum-Polygon-Transaction-Interface-Function-Implementation) for details on Send transaction
++ Deinitialize wallet
+Please refer to the section [Wallet Operations](#Wallet-Operations) for details on Wallet Deinitialization
-+ BoAT SDK Deinitialization:
++ Deinitialize BoAT Engine
-Please refer to the section [BoAT-Engine SDK Initialization/Deinitialization](#BoAT-Engine-SDK-InitializationDeinitialization) for details on deinitializing the BoAT SDK.
+Please refer to the section [Wallet Interface Function Implementation Summary](#Wallet-Interface-Function-Implementation-Summary) for details on deinitializing the BoAT-Engine.

 ### Creating a PlatON Transaction using BoAT SDK
 The process of creating a PlatON transaction is the same as that of Ethereum.
 Please refer to the section [Creating an Ethereum Transaction using BoAT SDK](#Creating-an-Ethereum-Transaction-using-BoAT-SDK) for details.